Dan Rosandich creates cartoons that can be used in PowerPoint.

-Dan Rosandich (self-caricatured and pictured to the left) creates cartoons for various media including PowerPoint presentations.
+Dan Rosandich (self-caricatured and pictured) creates cartoons for various media including PowerPoint presentations.

 Dan has a ready library of cartoons available for licensing.
 He also creates custom cartoons.
 Look at his site for more info: